apiobuild/platform/content/blog/collect-email-addresses-without-email-marketing-tools.md

 tags: ["waitress", "telescope", "announcement", "email", "marketing", "google", "sheets"]
 ---

-Email sign-ups from website visitors is one of the most crucial ways to grow your audience, whether you’re looking to convert subscribers to customers or to directly communicate to your clients.
-In this post we'll show you how to setup easy email sign-up form for free on your website.
+Collect emails from website sign-ups is one of the most crucial ways to grow your audience, whether you’re looking to convert subscribers to customers or to directly communicate to your clients.
+In this post we'll show you how to setup easy email sign-up form with google sheet for free on your website.

 We built this service after looking into other email marketing platforms ([MailChimp](https://mailchimp.com/), [Constant Contacts](https://www.constantcontact.com/), [OmniSend](https://www.omnisend.com/), etc.), comparing their services, plans, and going through those articles like [Five Best Free Email Marketing Services](https://themeisle.com/blog/best-free-email-marketing-services/).